ravendb/docs/version_3/docs/client-api/commands/how-to/switch-commands-credentials.dotnet.markdown

 **Parameters**

+credentialsForSession
+:   Type: ICredentials
-- credentialsForSession - credentials that should be used by new commands
+credentials that should be used by new commands

 **Return Value**

+Type: IDatabaseCommands
-Method returns new instance of commands that will use given credentials.
+New instance of commands that will use given credentials.

 ## Example